About the maker

 I started sewing following a riding accident in 2007, my leg was badly broken and I was in a wheelchair for several weeks.
 I was fed up and a couple of friends kindly gave me some patchwork magazines and fabric.
 Being determined to achieve something while my leg healed I started making my first quilt.
 I got completely hooked, I played around with patterns slowly developing my own style and designs.
 I was soon being asked to make things by friends and family, and so my hobby has slowly grown into a business.
-During the last few years we have renovated two attic rooms (originally the farm servants rooms) into a workshop and gallery for Airy Fairy.
-Island craft fairs have been a great success encouraging more craft businesses and we now have a thriving craft community in Stronsay which has led to the development our very own island craft trail.
+During the last few years we have renovated two attic rooms (originally the farm workers rooms) into a workshop and gallery for Airy Fairy.

 I use bright bold colours in most of my designs, I can't say my designs reflect the environment in the way many local businesses do, mine are more a reaction to it.
 I find the darker the weather is, particularly during winter, the brighter my projects are, it's maybe a kind of colour therapy!
 I also have a bit of a 'thing' for hearts and stars, you will find them in most of my designs.
 We have long and often wild winters in Orkney and there is nothing more cosy than hand finishing your colourful commissions while sitting in front of the roaring fire.

-The name Airy Fairy is obviously a link to the farm name which is hundreds of years old, but before moving back to Stronsay i'd paid 50p to a fortune telling machine at a fairground for fun, the printout said I was 'inclined to be Airy Fairy'!
+The name Airy Fairy is obviously a link to the farm name which is hundreds of years old.
+Before moving back to Stronsay I paid 50p to a fortune telling machine at a fairground, the printout said I was 'inclined to be Airy Fairy'!
 Coincidence?
 I think not, I believe life has a way of guiding you onto the correct path even if it is literally 'by accident' I love my job, I'm passionate about making unique gifts and wish every child could have something made especially for them.
 H xx